lwvmobile/dsd-fme/examples/Example_Usage.md

 -fy YSF
 ```

-## Conventional Frequency "Fast Scanner"
+## Conventional Frequency Scanner
-This feature is used to allow DSD-FME to use RIGCTL or RTL input and cycle through frequencies as fast as possible to attain a frame sync.
+This feature is used to allow DSD-FME to use RIGCTL or RTL input and cycle through frequencies to attain a frame sync.

-This works almost identically to how the trunkng methods work, but instead of locking onto a control channel and tuning based on its decoding, it rapidly tunes through all loaded frequencies in a CSV file and stops when it finds a frame sync.
+This works almost identically to how the trunkng methods work, but instead of locking onto a control channel and tuning based on its decoding, it tunes through all loaded frequencies in a CSV file and stops when it finds a frame sync.
 This method is meant for loading a bunch of conventional non-trunking frequencies that signal only when voice or short data bursts are present (DMR T2, Conventional P25 P1, Conventional NXDN, etc) and decode them until the frame sync stops and then resume its scan.
-This method uses SDR++ RIGCTL, or RTL internal handling to go through signal. -Y is the fast scanner switch.
+This method uses SDR++ RIGCTL, or RTL internal handling to go through signal. -Y is the scan switch.
+Note: This method will perform at a level rivaling a real hardware scanner, SDR tuning is not nearly as fast or reliable at locking onto signal.

 To scan through a mixture of DMR and P25 Conventional, use:
 `dsd-fme -i tcp -C channel_map.csv -G group.csv -Y -U 4532 -N 2> log.ans`